SaifulKIslam/QAProject/README.md

 <a name="use_case"></a>
 ### Project Planning & User Stories

-For the project a tool called Trello is being used as a planning tool to keep track of tasks and update what needed to be done or has been completed.
+For the project planning tool i used Jira to keep track of tasks and update what needed to be done or has been completed.
-Trello is a free and easy to use platform that creates Kanban boards.
-Below is a screenshot of the Trello board and a link to the Trello board:
+Below is a screenshot of the Jira board.

 [Trello Board](https://trello.com/b/siBc2gmV/fundamental-qa-project)

 <img src="/Documentation/Trello Board.png" alt="Trello" width="100%" height="100%"/>

-### Use Case Overview
+### User Case Overview

 <img src="/Documentation/Use case Overview.png" alt="Usecase" width="100%" height="100%"/>

 ### Use Stories Overview
-Below are entailed a series of user stories according to the planned uses for the application and their level of requirement according to a MoSCoW (Must, Shoud, Could, Would) scale
+Below are the user stories according to the planned uses for the application and their  requirement according to  MoSCoW (Must, Shoud, Could, Would) scale

 |  | User Stories and their MoSCoW |
 | ------ | ------ |